cjoakim/azure-cosmos-db-vector-search-openai-python/docs/python_day.md

     Rickey Henderson (henderi01), MLB Hall of Fame Player, Statistical Unicorn
 </p>

-This simplistic SQL query (in Azure Cosmos DB PostgreSQL API) identifies a few similar players.
+You can try to use a simplistic query (this example is SQL in Azure Cosmos DB PostgreSQL API) to identify similar players.

 But the **WHERE clause only contains three attributes** ... it's not a **"full-spectrun"** query.

 <p align="center">
     <img src="img/query-greatest-base-stealers.png" width="90%">
 </p>

+In the vector query search below (bottom of page) we'll simply ask instead:
+**find me players like Rickey Henderson**.

 #### But what if you're not in the baseball business?